rekapap/100-days-of-code/log.md

 ### Day 1: September 21, 2018

 **Today's Progress**: I made a regex pattern to solve the leetcode problem in a different way.
-I also wanted to use the tranpose method for a while now, and I was happy I could try it out in a problem as well!
+I also wanted to use the transpose method for a while now, and I was happy I could try it out in a problem as well!

 **Thoughts:** I decided to dedicate this challenge to solve random problems in various websites (Hackerrank, Exercism, Leetcode etc.) I will upload the problems and my solutions to the code directory.